-- Bereavement of an immediate family member. - ✤ To attend the funeral service of a close family member. - To visit a seriously ill relative, in particular if they are not local. - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the parents belong.
-Where necessary, the school will seek advice from the parents' religious body about whether it has set the day apart for religious observance. - Traveller groups Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.

-Absence may be authorised only when Traveller families are known to be travelling for occupational purposes and have agreed this with the school but it is not known whether the pupil is attending educational provision.
-To help ensure continuity of education for Traveller children it is expected that the child should attend school elsewhere when their family is travelling and be dual registered at that school and the main school.

-Children from these groups whose families do not travel are expected to attend school as normal.
-They are subject to the same rules as other children in terms of the requirement to attend school regularly once registered at school.

-Active military personnel (we are unable to authorise holiday for any other job or business).
+- Bereavement of an immediate family member. - ❖ To attend the funeral service of a close family member. - ❖ To visit a seriously ill relative, in particular if they are not local. - ❖ Religious observance where the day is exclusively set apart for religious observance by the religious body to which the parents belong.
+Where necessary, the school will seek advice from the parents' religious body about whether it has set the day apart for religious observance. - ❖ Traveller groups Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers. - Absence may be authorised only when Traveller families are known to be travelling for occupational purposes and have agreed this with the school but it is not known whether the pupil is attending educational provision.
+To help ensure continuity of education for Traveller children it is expected that the child should attend school elsewhere when their family is travelling and be dual registered at that school and the main school. - Children from these groups whose families do not travel are expected to attend school as normal.
+They are subject to the same rules as other children in terms of the requirement to attend school regularly once registered at school. - ❖ Active Service personnel who are prevented from taking holidays outside term time.
+(We are unable to authorise holiday for any other job or business).